mrkkrp/markkarpov.com/tutorial/exceptions.md

 ```

 This still can print `True` or `False`, but now it is nothing to worry
-about, because we are in the `IO` monad, which (as we know) depends on the
+about, because we are in the `IO` monad, which depends on the state of
-state of `RealWorld` (including phase of the moon).
+`RealWorld`.

-The `Control.Exception` module features many functions useful for dealing
+The `Control.Exception` module features many functions that are useful for
-with exceptions.
-One such function is `throw` (which we already know) yet
+dealing with exceptions.
+One such function is `throw` (which we already
-there is no `getException`.
+know) yet there is no `getException`.
 But there is `catch`:

 ```haskell
 catch :: Exception e